ladybug-tools/honeybee-primer/text/components/Model.md

 * ##### faces
 A list of honeybee Faces to be added to the Model.
 Note that faces without a parent Room are not allowed for energy models.
 * ##### shades
-A list of honeybee Shades to be added to the Model.
+A list of honeybee Shades or ShadeMeshes to be added to the Model.
 * ##### apertures
 A list of honeybee Apertures to be added to the Model.
 Note that apertures without a parent Face are not allowed for energy models.
 * ##### doors